Have you ever

 w/ Denise R. Ervin

 Every Word Must Conjure is a 2-hour generative writing workshop that dives into the differences between denotation and connotation in poetry.
 Specifically, the importance of word choice in conveying not only meaning, but ideas and images in an intentional way.
-Participants will have the chance to explore contemporary writing by poets of color, discussing and dissecting the syntax of each, and have time to generate new work in response to a prompt along with the opportunity to share it with the group.
+Participants will have the chance to explore contemporary writing by poets of color, discussing and dissecting the syntax of each, and have time to generate new work in response to a prompt along with the opportunity to share.

 More On Denise R. Ervin